finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

     String identifierType = "identifierType_example"; // String | The unique identifier type to use, for example 'Figi'.
     List<String> requestBody = ["instrument-identifier-1","instrument-identifier-2"]; // List<String> | A list of one or more <i>identifierType</i> values to use to identify instruments.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the instrument definitions.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the instrument definitions.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the instrument definitions.
 Defaults to returning the latest version of each instrument definition if not specified.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument' domain to decorate onto the instrument.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name'. try {
       GetInstrumentsResponse result = apiInstance.getInstruments(identifierType, requestBody, effectiveAt, asAt, propertyKeys);